Optimal Design under Interference, Homophily, and Robustness Trade-offs: Potential Outcomes Model and Network Interference

-\begin{remark} Similar to our definition of homophily (see \Cref{remark_homophily}), unless specified otherwise, we use $\gamma$-interference to refer to interference with respect to $L$.
-For a similar level of interference with respect to a different kernel $\mathcal{K}$, we say that $s(z)$ is $(\gamma, \mathcal{K})$-interferent. \end{remark}
+\begin{remark} Similar to our definition of homophily (see \Cref{remark_homophily}), unless otherwise specified, we use $\gamma$-interference to refer to interference with respect to $L$, suppressing this dependence in the notation for brevity.
+For a similar level of interference with respect to a different kernel $\mathcal{K}$, we say that such a vector $s$ is $(\gamma, \mathcal{K})$-interferent. \end{remark}